 With a background in Cognitive Science, Psychology, and Human-Computer Interaction, I study human encounters with new technologies.
 In 2008, I completed my PhD in Communication at Stanford University.
 I also hold a PhD minor in Psychology from Stanford, MA in Communication from Stanford, and BAs in Psychology and Cognitive Science from UC Berkeley (2003).
 During grad school, I worked as a research assistant in the User Interface Research (UIR) group at Palo Alto Research Center (PARC).

 My work lies in the intersections of ubiquitous computing and embodied cognition.
 I study how people interact with new technologies and how their experiences with those technologies influence the ways that they experience the world.

-For a quick overview of my recent work, check out this 3.5-minute TR35 montage, 5-minute Pop!Tech presentation, or this brief article I wrote for Tech Review.
-For a more in-depth perspective, here’s an NPR All Things Considered piece about our personal robotics work and a 60-minute presentation I recently gave at UC Berkeley about Mixing Human and Robotic Agents.
+For a quick overview of my recent work, check out this 13-minute TEDx presentation, 3.5-minute TR35 montage, 5-minute Pop!Tech presentation, or this brief article I wrote for Tech Review.
+For a more in-depth perspective, here’s an NPR All Things Considered piece about our personal robotics work, a 60-minute presentation I gave at University of Toronto, and a 60-minute presentation I recently gave at UC Berkeley about Mixing Human and Robotic Agents.

 If you are looking for info on a particular topic on this site, just follow one of these topic links: